strategineer/personal-website/content/blog/2025-01-23/index.md

 Some rooms are kind of boring and slow down the pace of the PCs exploration of the dungeon.
 If you can tell in advance which rooms are going to be like this then you can replace them or empty them out and have the party skip past them.

-Another potential problem is that the drawings are quite abstract and for visual players who want to see what NPCs look like you'll have to put in extra work to describe them in interesting ways and or find less abstract images of things that look like them.
-You might have a hard time doing that though because a lot of these characters are pretty unique looking and losing that uniqueness would make the experience less interesting.
+Another problem that we ran into is that the drawings are quite abstract and for visual players who want to see what NPCs look like you'll have to put in extra work to describe them in interesting ways and/or find less abstract images that aren't too far off the looks of the NPCs as described.

+You'll have a hard time hard time doing that because a lot of these characters are unique looking to say the least and I think that losing that uniqueness would make the Maze of the Blue Medusa much less interesting.

 # Is the Shadowdark RPG a good fit for running the Maze of the Blue Medusa megadungeon?

-The Shadowdark RPG hinges on the constant struggle to light the path forward and avoid darkness.
+The Shadowdark RPG seems to hinge on the constant struggle to light the path forward and avoid darkness --- at least it's marketted that way.
 In theory, this is a cool idea.
-In practice, I wasn't able to make this interesting.
+In practice, I wasn't able to make this as interesting as I was hoping to due in no small part that large sections of the Maze of the Blue Medusa are described as being well-lit and wouldn't make sense otherwise.

-I think the designers also seem to have a problem making this part of their RPG interesting with their main recommendation being having enemies that threaten to and/or splash water onto the PCs.

-Thankfully, the Shadowdark RPG system holds up even if you essentially remove the darkness parts of it.
+Thankfully, the Shadowdark RPG system holds up even if you ignore all the darkness parts of the rules.

-Maze of the Blue Medusa is a weird and artsy megadungeon --- some parts of it clash with the Shadowdark RPG rules as written.
-Mainly, it features many sections that are fully lit and must be fully lit to make any sense.
-Turning off the lights throughout the whole dungeon wouldn't make much sense.

-If I were to run the Maze of the Blue Medusa megadungeon again, I would think about using a different OSR system but I would keep some of the Shadowdark RPG rules that are cool (like the real-time == game-time thing)

-# What did I learn?
+# What did I learn GMing this campaign?

-**Running megadungeons is hard but rewarding if done well.** I enjoy running and playing in roleplaying games where players have a lot of agency and I think that to a certain extent megadungeons run counter to that way of playing.
+## Running megadungeons is hard but rewarding if done well.

+I enjoy running and playing in roleplaying games where players have a lot of agency and I think that to a certain extent megadungeons run counter to that way of playing.

 I could make running a megadungeon work but doing it right is harder than I thought it would be and correcting mistakes you've made is difficult because the PCs are by design stuck in this one place for multiple sessions.